algosup/2024-2025-project-4-web-fpga-team-2/CODE_OF_CONDUCT.md

 ## Introduction

-This document is a set of the rules that must be followed by Team 2.
-This is important for all the members to adhere to these rules for the seemliness and the good harmony of the Team.
+This document is a ruleset that must be followed by Team 2.
+This is important for all members to adhere to these rules for the seemliness and the good harmony of the Team.
 This code will also help to have a positive and productive work environment.

 ## Expected Behaviors

-Inasmuch as a project manager, I think that a good behavior encourage a respectful and collaborative work from all members.
+As a project manager, I think that a good behavior encourage a respectful and collaborative work from all members.

 ### 1. Professionalism and respect